 Most reimbursement claims for any FSA-eligible items will likely need to be submitted by either the end of the calendar year, your plan's end date or the end of the rollover or grace period.

 If you don't have access to your provider's website, check with your human resources department or contact your third-party FSA provider.

 Flexible spending accounts are a great way to save while investing in what’s good for your eyes, and redeeming that hard-earned income is easier than you might think.

-Schedule your eye exam today, and start reaping those benefits.
+Schedule an eye exam today to start reaping your benefits.